socohist/blog/themes/beautifulhugo-theme/content/post/2019-11-28-share-big-files-fast-safely-with-firefox-send.md

 If you do not log in to Firefox Send the unique urls to uploaded files are not accessible again the browser tab is closed.
 This is not an issue if you copied the link and pasted it somewhere, but the benefits listed above may be good reasons to log in before uploading.

 ## There's a Glitch

+When attempting to log in to Firefox Send from the Firefox browser (v.
+70.0.1 64-bit) on Windows 10 I experienced an error: ["Something went wrong!"](https://send.firefox.com/error).
+A search resulted in only a few instances of others experiencing this error, and none of them provided a solution.
+Firefox Send worked fine with Chrome and Firefox on Linux.

+There may be many potential reasons why the error occurs, but shouldn't Firefox Send work with the Firefox browser?
+The fix that has worked consistently is to clear the history by opening the menu in the upper right corner, selecting Options->Privacy & Security, scrolling down to History and click the "Clear History" button.
+For "Time range" clear "everything" and select all History and Data options and click the "Clear Now" button.
+BE WARNED!
+This will clear everything that you select and may have unintended consequences.
+Do not do this unless you understand what you are doing.
+After following these instructions you should be able to log in to Firefox Send in the Firefox browser.
+Hopefully this will be corrected soon.